jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/scenario/scenarioManagement/scenarioManagement.rst

 3. Click on "Clone" option from the list
 4. If scenario cloned successfully you will get respective message and will see cloned scenario in the list

+You can also clone a scenario using the "Clone" button inside the edit form for a specific scenario.

 How to delete scenario?
 =======================